another FX day

 [personal profile] ecosophia

-do something smallIt's a little past midnight, and so it's time to launch a new Magic Monday.
+live without fearIt's almost midnight and so it's time to launch a new Magic Monday.
 Ask me anything about occultism, and with certain exceptions noted below, any question received by midnight Monday Eastern time will get an answer.
 Please note: Any question or comment received after that point will not get an answer, and in fact will not be put through.
 If you're in a hurry, or suspect you may be the 341,928th person to ask a question, please check out the very rough version 1.3 of The Magic Monday FAQ here

 Also: